rust-lang-nursery/rust-cookbook/src/database/postgres/create_tables.md

 Use the [`postgres`] crate to create tables in a Postgres database.

-[`Connection::connect`] helps in connecting to an existing database.
+[`Connection::connect`] connects to an existing database.
 The recipe uses a URL string format with `Connection::connect`.
-It assumes an existing database named `library`, the username is `postgres` and the password is `postgres`.
+The recipe requires an existing database named `library`, with a `postgres` user with `postgres` password.

 ```rust,no_run
 extern crate postgres;